Invega Sustenna (Paliperidone Palmitate)

 Dosage Instructions

-Your doctor will decide the right strength for you.
-The usual first dose is 150 mg, followed by a second dose of 100 mg one week later.
-After that, the usual monthly dose is 75 mg, but your doctor may prescribe anywhere from 25 mg to 150 mg based on your condition and kidney function.
-The injection is given into the muscle of your upper arm or buttocks.
-Treatment will only start after you’ve already tolerated oral paliperidone or oral/injectable risperidone.
+The initial dose is typically 150 mg, followed by a second dose of 100 mg one week later.
+The usual monthly maintenance dose is 75 mg, but it can range from 25 mg to 150 mg based on individual needs and kidney function.

 What If You Miss a Dose?